NVIDIA-NeMo/Run/docs/reference/glossary.md

 ## D

+### DGXCloudExecutor

+An executor that submits ML workloads to NVIDIA DGX Cloud clusters via REST API.
+Supports multi-node distributed training with automatic authentication, project/cluster discovery, and PVC-based storage management.

 ### Direct Execution

 A NeMo Run execution mode where tasks run in the same process without packaging or remote execution.
 Used for debugging and local development with `direct=True` parameter.

-### DockerExecutor

-An executor that runs ML workloads in Docker containers.
-Provides isolation, reproducibility, and easy deployment of training environments.

 ### Dryrun